 25. When may an eligible production company claim a film and digital media production Incentive rebate?

-There are supplemental documents required to be submitted to the MFO with the audit.
-Please refer to the Audit Packet for additional information.
+documents required to be submitted to the MFO with the audit, including a print

 26. What are the requirements for selecting an independent auditor?